iiasa/python-stub/README.md

 We recommend that you follow the [numpydoc](https://numpydoc.readthedocs.io) docstring formatting guide.

-Looking for more ideas to include fancy modules in your package?
+Looking for more best-practice tools for scientific software development?
 Take a look at the [cookiecutter-hypermodern-python](https://github.com/cjolowicz/cookiecutter-hypermodern-python) repository!

 ## Installation